-Your choice of expedition may also include a navigation through South Georgia, the South Shetland Islands and the Falkland Isles (Malvinas) with
+Your choice of expedition may also include a navigation through South Georgia, the South Shetland Islands and the Falkland Isles (Malvinas).

-We work with a range of expedition ships from traditional ice-breakers to luxurious private charter superyachts
+We work with a range of expedition boats from traditional ice-breakers to small luxurious cruise ships.

 When & Weather – Antarctica

-The best time (and realistically the only time) to visit Antarctica: during the summer months of the Southern Hemisphere between October and March.
+The best time to visit Antarctica is during the summer months of the Southern Hemisphere between October and March.

 Late December to early February is peak travel season.